stress

 When beginning any stress-relieving exercise routine, it is essential to set achievable goals.
 Start with simple goals, such as walking for 20 minutes daily, then progress to increase the intensity or duration.
 This helps build consistency and prevents feelings of frustration or burnout.

-Creating a Routine That Fits Your Lifestyle
+Creating A Routine That Fits Your Lifestyle

 Identify activities that complement your lifestyle and schedule.
 It could be early morning jogs, lunchtime walks, or evening yoga.
 The bottom line is to include exercise in your daily life as a routine activity.

-Tips for Maximising the Stress-Relief Benefits of Exercise
+Tips For Maximising The Stress-Relief Benefits Of Exercise

 Practising other techniques in combination with exercise can amplify the stress-reducing effects of exercise.